 Preschool teachers have the incredible privilege of guiding children through many growth and development stages.
 With the support of their teachers, children learn new skills alongside their peers and strengthen their abilities.
+Without this crucial support, many children would not be able to reach their full potential.

 What is the zone of proximal development?

 The zone of proximal development (ZPD) was created in the 1920s by Lev Vygotsky, a Russian psychologist.
-His definition of ZPD is “the distance between the actual development level as determined by independent problem solving and the level of potential development as determined through problem-solving under adult guidance or in collaboration with more capable peers.”
+His definition of ZPD is “the distance between the actual development level as determined by independent problem-solving and the level of potential development as determined through problem-solving under adult guidance or in collaboration with more capable peers.”

 According to Vygotsky, each child has a set of skills they can accomplish by themselves and skills they can accomplish with the help of a more experienced partner or teacher.
 The space between these two stages of development is where preschool teachers can step in and use ZPD to assist children in moving from one developmental stage to the next.